 What should a student do if he or she is not feeling well?

 Day students should stay home if they are experiencing any COVID-19 related symptoms including, but not limited to, fever, cold symptoms, body aches, extreme fatigue, and/or respiratory symptoms.
 Day students should be seen by their medical provider before returning to school to rule out COVID-19.

 Boarding students should contact the Health Center through our new protocol so that they can be assessed and given any necessary medical treatment.
 It is important to take any symptoms seriously and to be assessed by a medical professional as soon as possible.

 What is the protocol if a student on campus tests positive for COVID-19?

-Any student who tests positive for COVID-19 must remain under the care of the Health Center in a separate isolation facility adjacent to the Health Center until a family member or guardian can take the student from campus.
+Any student who tests positive for COVID-19 must remain under the care of the Health Center in a separate isolation facility on campus until a family member or guardian can take the student.
 It is the expectation that students will leave campus as soon as possible but no longer than 12 hours following a positive diagnosis.
 For this reason, it is imperative that all students have a family member or guardian in the United States who can take the student from campus and care for the student during the 14-day isolation period.
 The Academy can assist in helping families connect with homestay and other agencies who can provide care for COVID-19 positive students.

 Any student who tests positive must remain in isolation for 14 days.
 Students will be able to access remote instruction if they are feeling well enough to engage in schooling.